Vocabulary for SAT Test

 Simple Ways to Build a Good Vocabulary

-The thing that you should realize about vocabulary for SAT test is that even after considering all these reasons it is still a very small part of SAT and it is quite simple to prepare!
+The thing that you should realize about vocabulary for SAT is that even after considering all these reasons it is still a very small part of the test and it is quite simple to prepare!
 If you are an ardent reader of magazines/story books/novels/newspapers then you will already have a great vocabulary in which case your concentration should be directed more towards the general SAT preparation rather than vocabulary.